OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 ### Implement viewing appointment notes

 The **Log** button label can be toggled to display **View** by setting the **EventLogged** custom property reserved for this purpose.
-Then when the user the user selects the **View** button, they can look at their logged notes for this appointment.
+Then when the user selects the **View** button, they can look at their logged notes for this appointment.
 Your add-in defines the log viewing experience.

 Add the following function to **./src/taskpane/taskpane.js**.
 This function sets the **EventLogged** custom property on the current appointment item.